 Aside from the ideal conditions described above, four extra conditions were tested – participants wearing glasses, a low web camera resolution, suboptimal face illumination, or having the respondent move and talk.

-Under the most ideal conditions, without any manipulations (glasses, low-res webcam, low facial illumination, and head movement), the webET had an average accuracy offset of 4.3 dva (for Tobii pro Spectrum data, average accuracy was 0.6 dva).
+Under the most ideal conditions, without any manipulations (glasses, low-res webcam, low facial illumination, and head movement), the webET had an average accuracy offset of 4.3 dva (for the screen-based eye tracker data, average accuracy was 0.6 dva).
 WebET data from a fourth of all trials had average offsets larger than 5 dva.

 Note: “dva” is short for dynamic visual acuity, which is the ability to resolve fine spatial detail in dynamic objects during head fixation, or in static objects during head or body rotation.

 Of all the extra conditions, head and body movement had the largest impact on webET accuracy.
-Whilst data from Tobii pro Spectrum confirmed that respondents correctly maintained their gaze on the targets (and average accuracy was 0.7 dva), the webET algorithm failed to calculate gaze data for half of the trials.
-The remaining webET data had an offset of 19 dva and close to 90% of all trials had average offsets larger than 5 dva.
+Whilst data from the screen-based eye tracker confirmed that respondents correctly maintained their gaze on the targets (and average accuracy was 0.7 dva), the webET algorithm succeeded to calculate gaze data for 98% of the trials with moving respondents with an average offset of 7.1 dva.
+61% of the trials had an offset larger than 5 dva.

 This means that it is absolutely crucial that respondents using the webcam eye tracker must sit absolutely still during studies in order to provide usable data.

-Strong sidelight (light from a window, backlight, etc) also caused larger data offsets with an average accuracy of 7.5 dva for webET (for Tobii Spectrum, average accuracy was 0.6 dva) and around 70% of trials had average offsets of more than 5 dva for webET data.
+Strong sidelight (light from a window, backlight, etc) also caused larger data offsets with an average accuracy of 5.6 dva for webET (for the screen-based eye tracker, average accuracy was 0.6 dva) and around 57% of trials had average offsets of more than 5 dva for webET data.

-Lower camera resolutions also caused some, but not as pronounced, increase in data offsets with an average accuracy of 5.4 dva (for Tobii Spectrum, average accuracy was 0.6 dva) and a third of trials showing an average offset of webET data above 5 dva.
+Lower camera resolutions also caused some, but not as pronounced, increase in data offsets with an average accuracy of 5.0 dva (for the screen-based eye tracker, average accuracy was 0.6 dva) and a third of trials showing an average offset of webET data above 5 dva.

-For the 5 respondents who were re-recorded wearing glasses, a small average offset of 4.7 dva was observed for webET (for Tobii Spectrum, average accuracy was 0.9 dva) and a quarter of the trials had an average offset of webET data higher than 5 dva.
+For the 5 respondents who were re-recorded wearing glasses, the largest average offset of 7.5 dva was observed for webET (for the screen-based eye tracker, average accuracy was 0.9 dva) and 75% of the trials had an average offset of webET data higher than 5 dva.

 Even though the data quality of webcam eye tracking is not really comparable to dedicated eye tracking hardware, it is the perfect option for scaling your research.
 We like to think of it as making our clients amongst the first to be able to conduct quantitative human behavior research.

-If you are interested to know more about how webcam eye tracking can help you scale your research and reach a global audience through the online data collection platform, please go to our Online Data Collection page here:
+If you are interested to know more about how webcam eye tracking can help you scale your research and reach a global audience through the online data collection platform, please go to our iMotions Online page here: